MatrixManAtYrService/gitcrypt/README.md

-# gitcrypt
+# gitscrypt

-This is a framework for encrypting secrets and storing them in git.
+'cause git-crypt is already the name of a very similar project, and this uses scrypt for key stretching.
+It's a framework for encrypting secrets and storing them in git.
 It might be a bad idea altogether.
 It might also be an OK idea, with bad ideas hiding inside--use it only if you understand it.

+[git-crypt](https://unix.stackexchange.com/a/66331/146169) looks cool, but I was looking for something simpler.

 ## System Dependencies